robertosfield/website/docs/docs/Design/HighLevelDesignDecisions.md

+---
+layout: page
-# High Level Design Decisions
+title: High Level Design Decisions
+permalink: /documentation/
+---

 **Project name:** VulkanSceneGraph preferred, may need to use VkSceneGraph if permission from Khronos is not secured.